INFORMATION ON HYPERBARIC OXYGEN THERAPY (HBOT)

 MORE ABOUT HBOT

 Each treatment takes around 1hour 40minutes to complete.
 It is usual to attend every day, Monday to Friday, initially for 10-20 treatments and then a review is undertaken to assess progress.
 There are very few risks involved in hyperbaric oxygen therapy but they will be explained to you

 on your initial consultation.
 There should be no discomfort experienced when receiving the oxygen or while the chamber is pressurised.
 We have a patient information video on our website that can take you through the steps from your first appointment to what

 to expect with the treatment.

-The Wesley Centre for Hyperbaric Medicine provides over 4500 treatments each year.
+Wesley Hyperbaric provides over 4500 treatments each year.
 Our patients have come from all over Queensland and Northern NSW.

 We are located in the Sandford Jackson Building at the Wesley Hospital in Auchenflower, Brisbane.
 Our staff are able to assist you with transport, car parking availability and accommodation.
 Our admin staff can answer all your questions about health funds or self-funding treatments.